Luke-Fischer/Full-Stack-University-Graduates-Data-Hub/README.md

 # Current Status

-Database = populated

-Checking response times of some example queries (I.e return list of universities student hiring rate from best to worst...etc.)
+Database is populated and back end generic queries are complete.
+Beginning work on hosting and front-end dev.